 It is the Port's policy to first use restricted assets to make certain payments when both restricted and unrestricted assets are available for the same purpose.
 "Intergovernmental receivables" represent grant receivables due from state and federal governments.
-Advances to MARAD represent transfers by the Port for non-federal amounts for Port expansion, including grants received from the State of Alaska.
+At this time the Port has restricted assets of \$1,659,452 and \$24,575 at December 31, 2014 and 2013, respectively.